 Last weekend my husband and I traveled to Nashville as we were there to see our son, Rob.
 We also planned to attend the Parents Advisory Board of Vanderbilt, a group that we had been asked to join as well.
 So we got in Thursday night.I couldn’t believe my eyes, but I saw him walking down the street as we were pulling up to the hotel.
 I yelled out the window, “Rob!!!”.
 He looked up, surprised, and laughed.My world felt suddenly complete again.

-I guess once a mom you are sort of everybody’s mom.
+I guess once a mom, you’re sort of everybody’s mom.

 Silently, I celebrated.
 “Yay.
 My diet is back.”

 It was Valentines, so there were some jokes about being “losers”, but I so enjoyed getting to know them just a little.
 Asking them about their lives.
-Rob’s friends.
-They all had to get back and do things.
+These were Rob’s friends.

 The other two days taught me that life was changing.
 We saw Rob basically about five hours in two days.
-Some of that was because we had a meeting.
+Some of that was because of that meeting we had (actually fairly boring..)..